SergioGordillo/HeroesAppAngular/README.md

 # Which technologies did I use to develop this app? :thinking:

-It is a web app made with Angular 12 + TypeScript + Angular Material <br>
+It is a web app made with Angular 12 + TypeScript + Angular Material. <br>
 I used Angular-CLI to create my Angular App. <br>

 # Which is the purpose of this web app? :thinking: